 Download the NHS COVID-19 test and trace app

 Rattray’s LaneTel: 01340 820888

-Please visit the health centres during normal working hours and tell the receptionist you would like to register.
+Please either visit the health centre during normal working hours and tell the receptionist you would like to register or alternatively complete the pre-registration form online.
 You have the right to state a preference of doctor or nurse and to have this recorded in writing.

-If you have your medical card, please bring it with you.
-If you are registering your baby, please bring the form from the Registrar.
+If you are registering your baby, we require the form issued by the Registrar.